Cliffe Castle Museum: Breakfast Room

-Conservatory
+Conservatory and stained glass gallery

 This room contains a small selection of larger exhibits and is often used as a teaching or activity room.
 Exhibits in the conservatory include a marble statue of the Virgin Mary and Child, that originally belonged to Henry Isaac Butterfield and was returned to the Castle by St Annes Church, Keighley.
 Recent additions include the a wooden First World War memorial plaque from the Temple Street Methodist Church Keighley which accompanied the Morris memorial windows that are now installed in the Stained Glass gallery.

-Stained Glass gallery

-This gallery contains some of the earliest William Morris stained glass in the country.
+The stained glass gallery contains some of the earliest William Morris stained glass in the country.

 Keighley Stories gallery

 This gallery aims to tell the story of Keighley.
 It includes the Keighley Hen Pecked Club's peace box.
 This is an adult-sized wooden rocking cradle, supposedly for soothing nagging wives instead of babies.
 It had humorous rules and was displayed in galas, but it is not known whether it was used.
 The club used to meet at the Royal Hotel, Damside, and was started by Henry Hargreaves Thompson, who was landlord in 1861.
 The pub became the Royal Oak in 1998.
+There is also a Bees Gallery and a Costume Gallery, whose space hosts a changing selection of costume exhibits from the museum's collections.